This post contains affiliate links.

 Count which set this is (from 1 through 7) and select the appropriate response in the prompt on Design Space.
 And you’re done!

-Alright, you know all of the critical information about the knife blade’s capabilities, and you know how to set up your machine, material, and mat to use the blade.
-So let’s expand on all of that to talk about using the Cricut knife blade to cut balsa wood and basswood.
+Now you know all of the critical information about the knife blade’s capabilities, and you know how to set up your machine, material, and mat to use the blade.
+So let’s dive into using the knife blade on an actual wood project.

 Today I’m cutting a simple cut file I made myself by uploading it to Cricut Design Space and removing the negative space.
 It’s just a brush script of my daughter’s name.